ADBeta/psx-comBINe/README.md

 dependance
 * 0.17.14 - Started rework of CueHandler
 * 0.18.14 - Testing struct vector managment
+* 0.18.15 - Cue data struct printing finished.
+Debug assist

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information